Generative Hints: What are Hints?

 \subsection{Problem Statement}

-We begin by defining \textit{f}, \textit{X}, \textit{Y}, \textit{$D_{train}$}, and \textit{$D_{test}$} as the true underlying function, input distribution, output distribution, training set, and the test set, respectively.
-In the case of image classification, \textit{X} corresponds to the distribution of images and \textit{Y} to the class probability distribution.
-While we focus on vision tasks, these definitions naturally extend to other modalities and problem settings.
-In Definitions 1 and 2, we formally introduce the general notion of a hint, as well as the specific case of an invariance hint.
+We begin by defining the standard supervised learning setup.
+Let$f: X \rightarrow Y$ denote the true underlying function, where $X$ is the input space and $Y$ is the output space.
+Let $D_{train}$ and \textit{$D_{test}$} denote the training and test sets, respectively.
+In the case of image classification, $X$ corresponds to the space of images and $Y$ to the space of class probability distributions.

+Intuitively, a \textit{hint} encodes domain knowledge about a target function $f$ by specifying how the output should behave under certain input transformations.
+For instance, in image classification, we know that flipping an image horizontally should not change its class label distribution.
+Rather than learning such properties implicitly form labeled data, hints allows us to enforce them explicitly during training.
+We now formalize this notion, beginning with the general concept of hints and the specializing with invariance hints.

-\begin{definition}[Hint] A \textit{hint} is a known property of the target function $f$ expressed through a transformation of the input.
-Formally, let $h$ be a hint function such that $h(x) = x'$.
-A hint specifies a known relationship between $f(x)$ and $f(x')$, which can be enforced during training as an auxiliary objective. \end{definition}
+\begin{definition}[Invariance Hint] A \textit{hint} is a constraint on the target function $f$ expressed through input transformations.
+Formally, let $h: X \rightarrow X$ be a transformation function and $R: Y \times Y \rightarrow \{0,1\}$ be a binary relation on the output space.
+A hint specifies that for any input $x \in X$ the relationship $R(f(x), f(h(x)))=1$ must hold.
+An \textit{invariance hint} is a hint where the relationship $R$ enforces output equality, specifying that for any $x \in X$,

-\begin{definition}[Invariance Hint] An \textit{invariance hint} specifies that the output of the target function $f$ remains unchanged under a transformation of the input.
-Formally, for a hint function $h$ and any $x \in X$, let $h(x) = x'$.
-Then the invariance hint enforces that $f(x) = f(x')$. \end{definition}

-While both data augmentation and generative hints aim to teach a model invariance, their mechanisms are fundamentally different.
-Data augmentation implicitly teaches invariance by applying transformations to labeled training examples.
-Our method, in contrast, explicitly enforces a functional property on unlabeled virtual examples via an auxiliary objective.